newxzh/crosspl/README.md

 ## 🔍 Why CrossPL?(🧠 Motivation)

-Modern software systems often consist of components written in multiple languages (e.g., Python + C++).
+Modern software systems often consist of components written in multiple proframming languages (MPL).
 The follow figure illustrates an example of cross-language interaction between Python and C++ by an IPC protocol (*Socket*).
 Such examples are widely found in MPL projects involving Python and C++ for data science, robotics, and embedded systems.

 ![demo_ipc](https://github.com/user-attachments/assets/e3515723-bf37-4837-82eb-7449b0ef8192)

 However, existing code generation benchmarks predominantly focus on a single programming language.
-Although a few benchmarks for multi-language code generation have been developed, they cannot assess an LLM’s ability to generate code for cross-language interaction and thus cannot answer the crucial question: “Can LLMs produce correct cross-programming-language interoperating code?”. **CrossPL addresses this gap** by:
+Although a few benchmarks for multi-language code generation have been developed, they cannot assess an LLM’s ability to generate code for CPL interaction and thus cannot answer the crucial question: “Can LLMs produce correct cross-programming-language interoperating code?”. **CrossPL addresses this gap** by:

 - Covering **6 programming languages**: Java, Python, JavaScript, Go, PHP, and C++
 - Including **7 IPC technologies**: **HTTP**, **TCP**, **UDP**, **WebSocket**, **Pipe**, **gRPC**, and **Message Queue**
-- Featuring **1982 high-quality CPL interaction tasks**, extracted from **19169** GitHub repositories using **156** FSMs (Finite State Machines)
+- Featuring **1982 high-quality CPL interaction tasks**, extracted from **19169** GitHub MPL repositories using **156** FSMs (Finite State Machines)
 ---

 ## 🧪 Our contribution